-Example of default priorities: Backup Routes are disabled.
-The router selects the Secondary LAN as the default route only if you unmark the Create connection to mobile network check box on the Mobile WAN page, unmark the Create PPPoE connection check box on the PPPoE page and unmark the Enable WiFi on the WiFi page (or use WiFi in AP mode).
+Example of default priorities: Backup Routes function is disabled.
+The router selects the Secondary LAN as the default route only if you unmark the Create connection to mobile network check box on the Mobile WAN page, unmark the Create PPPoE connection check box on the PPPoE page and unmark the Enable WiFi STA on the WiFi -> Station page.
 To select the Primary LAN, delete the IP address from the Secondary LAN page and disable the DHCP Client for the Secondary LAN.